 In today’s Cool Schools edition of EdChoice Chats, Mike McShane interviews Kari Beckman.
 Fifteen years ago, she began homeschooling her own kids but felt like something was missing.
 So, she founded Regina Caeli Academies, which support parents’ homeschooling efforts with two in-classroom days of classical education.
-Check it out in the podcast, or read the full transcript below.

 Mike McShane: Hello, and welcome to another episode of EdChoice Chats.
 My name is Mike McShane and I’m Director of National Research at Ed Choice.
 Today’s podcast is part of a new series we’re embarking upon called Cool Schools wherein we will profile passionate educators around the country and the schools that they lead.

 This podcast series has two goals the first is simply celebration, starting a new school or running a great existing school is hard work, too often it’s a thankless job, so we want to celebrate people who are trying something new and different and kick the tires on their ventures.
 To uncover lessons that they’ve learned and can share with other educators around the country.

 The second goal is to try and stretch folks mind about what is possible in education.
 As educational supporters we at Ed Choice spend a healthy amount of our time trying to promote educational options that don’t exist yet.
 We push for states to pass laws that create the conditions for great new schools to open and scale, but many people struggle to wrap their minds around exactly what that might look like.

 In this podcast we are going to highlight some of those potentialities, with quality school choice programs innovative models like the ones we talk about here could be coming to a city near you.
 You know, at the outset I would like to say that we are not going to try and use this podcast to adjudicate whether or not these are quote, unquote, good or bad schools.
 We are not going to examine their reading and math scores and ask them why their fourth-graders aren’t up to snuff.